MolSSI/QCSchema/Technical_Specifications.md

 ## How do we uniquely specify physical units?

-Publicly-available JSON file with supported units and conversions Standardize to some externally-chosen database or web service How to specify compound units?

 For instance, velocity might be "angstrom/fs" Alternatives:

  1) Require units in the form {`unit_name:exponent`}, e.g. `atom.velocity.units={'angstrom':1, 'fs':-1}`